hankbao/libreboot/docs/hardware/x60_keyboard.md

 Although slightly different, this guide can also be followed for the ThinkPad X200, X200S and X200 Tablet.
-The screws are in more or less the same place, and it\'s the same procedure.
+The screws are in more or less the same place, and it's the same procedure.

 [Back to previous index](./)